5/8/13 – Dr. Hildy® and Dr. Zhong Lin Wang – NANOTECHNOLOGY In The News – UPDATES

 (2-4pm Mountain; 3-5pm Central, 4-6pm Eastern)

-CLICK Here to Listen LIVE and then the archives after the show date:
+CLICK Here to Listen to the archives:

 Nut clusters.
 Cupcakes.
 Just thinking of these makes you want to run for the cupboard to see what kind of delicious treats you have in there, doesn’t it?
 As delicious as these sound, this week’s show focuses on a different form of each.